Afecom/Telegram-bot/Products bot/README.md

-# Test Telegram Shop Bot
+# Aveluxe Telegram Shop Bot

-> A sample bot application to test your integration between Telegram and Chapa.
+> This is Aveluxe's bot which is integrated with Telegram and Chapa.
+> And enables to fetch products from the woocommerce store and order products from there.

 # How to use